 If left unchecked, drug-resistant bacteria will kill more people worldwide than cancer and diabetes combined.
 This also has the potential to result in a staggering economic loss forecasted at over $100 trillion (The Review on Antimicrobial Resistance Chaired by Jim O’Neill December 2014).

-To begin to shield communities from this threat, we are introducing ARMADA—The Antibiotic Resistance Monitoring, Analysis and Diagnostics Alliance, a program of the Hopewell Fund, a 501(c)(3) non-profit entity.
+To begin to shield communities from this threat, we are introducing ARMADA—The Antibiotic Resistance Monitoring, Analysis and Diagnostics Alliance.

 ARMADA is the first-of-its kind reconnaissance approach to minimize the health impact of the bacterial resistance spread and preserve antibiotics for the future.
 ARMADA will use a nation-wide and global network of hospitals, doctor offices, veterinarians, scientists and citizen advocates to collect an unprecedented number of bacterial strains and detailed information about their antibiotic resistance profiles, genetic identity, and epidemiology.

 - the participation of clinical labs by defraying the costs of banking bacterial strain

 - the building programming for analyzing clinical data

 - the ongoing development and refinement of the biobank’s informatics infrastructure

 - the long term goal of providing a centralized diagnostics-quality surveillance database that will ultimately be used by healthcare providers and communities alike.

 Localized public health initiatives cannot act alone to address the catastrophic resistance issue with the necessary urgency.